 IV.
 THE SETTING-UP OF ANGER

-do not let the sun go down on your anger
+do not let the sun go down on your anger.

 This stanza of our passage does not mean that you have a biblical license to be angry until sunset.
-Nor should it be interpreted with a wooden literalism, otherwise mountaineers who are mad with their climbing partners during a summer ascent of Mount McKinley would have weeks until they needed to reconcile as compared to a climbing team on the same day in Patagonia who would possess only minutes to reconcile lest they find themselves dishonoring this passage.7 The prevailing principle of this passage’s Pauline prose is that anger should be dealt with in short order — swiftly and promptly.
+Nor should it be interpreted with a wooden literalism, otherwise mountaineers who are angry with their climbing partners during a summer ascent of Mount McKinley would have weeks until they needed to reconcile as compared to a climbing team on the same day in Patagonia who would possess only minutes to reconcile lest they find themselves dishonoring this passage.7 The prevailing principle of this passage’s Pauline prose is that anger should be dealt with in short order — swiftly and promptly.
 Author Paul was Jewish and the Jewish day ended at sunset.
-“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deut.
-24:15).”8 In other words, one should deal with anger soon after it arises lest bitterness and resentment set in.
+“Sunset was regarded as a time limit for a range of activities, for example, the paying of a poor man his wages lest by failing to do so one would be guilty of sinning (Deuteronomy 24:15).”8 In other words, one should deal with anger soon after it arises lest bitterness and resentment set in.

 “THE DAY OF ANGER SHOULD BE THE DAY OF RECONCILIATION”9

 This quote is a good way of understanding and remembering the principle being taught in this passage.
 There should be no prolonging of problems that need resolution, no brooding or nursing of a hurt.
 Anger, be it just or unjust, should be dealt with immediately.